TAR-IT/brokenvibestudios-website/README.md

-# BROKEN VIBE STUDIOS - official website
+# Broken Vibe Studios- - official website
-Official portfolio website for **BROKEN VIBE STUDIOS** - an independent artist from germany.
+Official portfolio website for **Broken Vibe Studios** - an independent studio/artist from germany.

 ## Table of Contents
 1. [Technologies Used](#technologies-used)